microsoft/appcenter-sdk-android/README.md

 Below are the steps on how to integrate our compiled libraries in your application using Android Studio and Gradle.

-* Open app level build.gradle file (app/build.gradle) and add the following lines after apply plugin.
-Since we are in private beta right now, you need to include credentials in order to get the libraries.
+1. Open your app level build.gradle file (app/build.gradle) and add the following lines after `apply plugin`.
+During the private beta, you need to include these credentials in order to get the libraries.

     ```groovy
     repositories {